Invite friends and family to read the obituary and add memories.

 Betty loved hosting family gatherings at her home in Point, Texas where she lived for 56 years.
 She would cook up a storm for Thanksgiving, Christmas and Sunday Dinners at Grandmother Betty’s.
 She was famous for her homemade ice cream and banana pudding.
 She enjoyed having her family around her and made everyone feel welcome.

-Betty was preceded in death by her parents, her siblings, her ex-husband Oren Northcutt, her son Terry Northcutt and grandson Jake Scudder.
 She is survived by her son Ron Northcutt of Caddo Mills and daughter Judy Lance (husband Tom) of Point.
 She leaves behind her grandchildren Jess Northcutt of Richardson, Jill Scudder (husband Stephan) of Blue Ridge, Jessica Houk of Tulsa, Amanda Gonzales of Caddo Mills, Lea Ochoa (husband Tiger) of Greenville, Rachel Lee of Boston, Bessie Schroeder (husband Michael) of Lewisville and many great-grandchildren and nieces and nephews.
-Funeral services will be held at Wilson-Orwosky Funeral Home in Emory.

 Wilson - Orwosky Funeral Home